drmpf/pfodParser/README.md

 See [pfodDwgs Examples](https://www.forward.com.au/pfod/pfodControls/index.html)

 # Software License
-(c)2014-2022 Forward Computing and Control Pty.
+(c)2014-2025 Forward Computing and Control Pty.
 Ltd.
 NSW Australia, www.forward.com.au
 This code is not warranted to be fit for any purpose.
 You may only use it at your own risk.
 This code may be freely used for both private and commercial use
 Provide this copyright is maintained.

 # Revisions
+Version 3.63.5 added pfodStreamString
 Version 3.63.4 corrected empty cmd test
 Version 3.63.3 added specification to docs (mainly for AI reference)
 Version 3.63.2 added parse timeout